Neuroleptic malignant syndrome: Risk factors

 It has been purported that there is a genetic risk factor for NMS.
 In one study, identical twins presented with NMS, and a mother and two of her daughters have presented with NMS in another case.

-Demographically, it appears that males, especially those under forty, are at greatest risk for developing NMS, although it is unclear if the increased incidence is a result of greater neuroleptic use in men under forty.
+Demographically, it appears that males, especially those under forty, are at greatest risk for developing NMS, although it is unclear if the increased incidence is a result of greater antipsychotic use in men under forty.
 It has also been suggested that postpartum women may be at a greater risk for NMS.

-An important risk factor for this condition is Lewy body dementia.
-These patients are extremely sensitive to neuroleptics.
-As a result, neuroleptics should be used cautiously in all cases of dementia.
+Antipsychotic use in those with Lewy body dementia is a risk factor for NMS.
+These people are extremely sensitive to antipsychotics.
+As a result, antipsychotics should be used cautiously in all cases of dementia.

 Pathophysiology

 The mechanism is commonly thought to depend on decreased levels of dopamine activity due to: